 THE PROGRAM – LEARNING BY DOING

-- Four short courses in key journalism skills, which you can attend in person or via live videoconference.
+- Seven short courses in key journalism skills, which you will attend via live videoconference:

 Please click here to see a weekly schedule of all classes and meetings (please note: click on individual classes to see the length of each session).